 Note: One letter is required.
 A second letter from one of the faculty categories named above is optional.

 - The nominee’s curriculum vitae.
 Refereed and non-refereed publications should be clearly identified in curricula vitae; please do not include copies of publications.

 - The nominee’s mailing (and e-mail) address and phone number

-- Statement from nominee.
+- OPTIONAL: Statement from nominee.
 No more than two pages in length; the nominee should discuss the significance of her/his research to the relevant field of study.
 In addition, if the nominee has taught, the statement could include a discussion of his/her pedagogical philosophy.
 The statement should not replicate the CV; rather, it should interpret it by contextualizing specific aspects of work in a larger intellectual framework (roughly equivalent to a faculty member’s personal statement in a renewal/promotion package).